Financial Advisor Evaluation & Selection Tool and Dear Financial Advisor Letter

 Learn How to Evaluate and Select a Professional, Planning-oriented Financial Advisor

-For most people, especially a recent widow or widower, finding the right financial advisor can be daunting.
-In fact, over 70% of widows change the financial advisor picked by their husband.
+As a recent widow or widower, the process of finding the right financial advisor is often discouraging and frustrating.
+In fact, over 70% of widows change the financial advisor originally picked by their husband.
 Many of these advisors had a working relationship with the husband, but never took time to acknowledge the wife’s concerns.
 Go figure…

 Some surviving spouses, not wanting to get involved or simply lacking interest, may have completely relied on their husbands to manage their investments and personal finances.

-Whether you did or didn’t rely on your husband to manage your finances, they are now your responsibility.
-You can either try to manage your finances solo, or like most widows, you can find a financial advisor who will work with you to manage your finances.
+Whether you did or didn’t rely on your husband or partner to manage your finances, they are now your responsibility.
+You can either try to manage your finances solo, or like many widows, you can find a financial advisor who will work with you to manage your finances.

 Over a million people across the U.S. call themselves financial advisors, but not all are created equal.
 Picking the wheat from the chaff is tricky.
 Everyone appears to be a financial advisor or financial planner, including brokers, insurance agents, even accountants and attorneys.

 Some advisors have college degrees or professional certifications while others have securities licenses or titles on their business card such as “1st Vice President of Investments”.
 Some advisors charge commissions, a few charge fees (Fee-Only), and the remaining vast majority can charge both commissions and fees (Fee-Based).
 Some only manage investments while others provide comprehensive financial planning.
 Some advisors are always fiduciaries, a person who is legally required to look out for your best interest, while others are only part time fiduciaries.
 How does one even begin to make sense of all of this?
 Really…. it’s very difficult.